-The increase in current assets was expected in order to reserve funds for the parking deck restoration projects that will commence in the next fiscal year.
-The increase in the leave payout liability accounts for the increase in the current liabilities.
+The decrease in current assets was expected due to the use of reserved funds for the Cady Deck parking deck parking restoration project.
+The increase in the leave payout liability and payables account for the increase in the current liabilities.